 Invite them in: Create a virtual video tour of your school.
 Make sure you film it when there are students and staff present and viewers can see the activity and enthusiasm present.
 Include students, staff, volunteers, and support staff, and show their smiling faces and grab some quotes that reflect the values your school represents.
 This is also a great video for the marketing area of your school’s website.
 (You could also do this with static pictures.)
 You DO have a marketing area, right?
 Let a tour bring your school to life for those prospective visitors.

 Put that website to work: Your school website is the communications and marketing hub for your school, so make it count.
 It should be mobile-friendly (responsive), accessible to those with disabilities (ADA compliant), current, informative, engaging, conversational, and easy to navigate.
 It should have the forms and instructions available to register, the answers to all the most common questions (ask your office staff if you aren’t sure what those are), calendars, and contact information.
 You should have information for both your prospective site visitors (a robust marketing area) and the parents of your enrolled students (current engagement and customer service).
-We can help you with this area, so reach out to us, but in the meantime subscribe to our blog and gets lots of great information twice a month.
+We can help you with this area, so reach out to us, but in the meantime, subscribe to our blog and gets lots of great information twice a month.
 Also, check out these blog posts: “School Websites—The Swiss Army Knife of Influence & Communications,” “Does your School Website Help you Become a School of Choice?” and “How a Website can Help a Struggling School.”

-Tell them a story: One of the most effective tools a school has is the ability to share its stories of its people and programs.
+Tell them a story: One of the most effective tools a school has is the ability to share the stories of its people and programs.
 You want your audience to see their children succeeding and thriving at your school, so give them real-world examples to envision.
 Be specific.
 Show successes.
 Describe dreams that come true.
 People relate to people, so give them something to relate to.
 Use these stories on your social media posts as well.
 See “Storytelling: Your Most Powerful School Marketing Tool” and “Telling Your School’s Stories.”

 Gathering stories: Provide incentives to gather stories that you can share in your marketing efforts (website news stories, videos, social media posts, blog posts, local media human interest stories).
 Rewards can be as simple as a verbal recognition at a staff meeting or a candy bar for a student who shares the success of a fellow student, but make it part of your school’s culture to gather stories that represent your school’s strengths and values.
 Let your staff, students, and parents know you value the story-sharers among them, and you’ll have plenty of great stories to share.
 See “Telling Your School’s Stories” for ways to gather stories from your staff.